LefferTrochez/UAV-Research-Environment/README.md

 ## Preliminary Release Notice

 This repository is an initial functional research release and should be considered a working research snapshot rather than a final software distribution.

-Although the framework has been tested for the study presented with this release, this first version may still contain implementation errors, compatibility issues, incomplete documentation, numerical inconsistencies, or other unintended behavior.

 The repository is provided primarily to document and reproduce the current research workflow.
 Future versions may include corrections, refinements, additional validation, and improvements to usability and documentation.